josephmachado/idempotent-data-pipeline/README.md

 # Introduction

-This is the code for Blog at https://www.startdataengineering.com/post/why-how-idempotency-data-pipeline
+This is the code for blog at https://www.startdataengineering.com/post/why-how-idempotent-data-pipeline/

 ## Setup